WSG23/yosai_intel_dashboard_fresh/docs/security.md

 ## Secret Rotation

 Secrets are rotated automatically.
-The `k8s/cron/secret-rotate.yaml` CronJob invokes a Vault script to generate fresh credentials and update Kubernetes secrets.
-Services load credentials from mounted files and rely on the `pkg/config` `SecretWatcher` to reload values when the files change.
+The `k8s/cron/secret-rotate.yaml` CronJob invokes a Vault script to generate fresh credentials via the KMS policies in `vault/policies/` and then updates the Kubernetes secret objects.
+Running services read credentials from mounted files and either use the `deployment/reload-secrets.sh` helper (which sends `HUP` to the process) or the `pkg/config` `SecretWatcher` to pick up changes as Kubernetes replaces the files.

 To trigger a rotation manually, run: